maggie3000/CSAtri3/datastructures.md

         }
     }
 ```
-Here, this is a static method that sets the next node to the head because it removes the head from the beginning.
+Here, this is a static delete method for the queue that sets the next node to the head because it removes the head from the beginning.

 ### Challenge #2
 **Merge 2 Queues**\